Emergence of power laws in hierarchical dynamics on multi-level graphs: Discussion

+In this work, we have shown that simple hierarchical rules, implemented via priority-based queue dynamics on a multi-layer network, can explain the heavy-tailed delay distributions observed in railway networks, without imposing any topological network constraint.
+Indeed, the simulation results on a toy model with a two-layer grid network suggest that the priority rules are sufficient to change extreme events distributions, showing that the delay distribution of the low-priority agents is well interpolated by a power law distribution.
+This simple mechanism suggests that power law distributions may reflect an universal properties of multi-layer transport network and that the exponent depends on the topological structure of the transport network, but further studies are necessary to prove this conjecture.

+We have analyzed the empirical delay distribution of the Italian and German trains to highlight as an exponential distribution can explain the high-speed train delays whereas a power law distribution is observed for the local trains.

-In this work, we have shown that simple hierarchical rules, implemented via priority-based queue dynamics on a multi-level network, are sufficient to reproduce the heavy-tailed delay distributions observed in real-world railway systems.
-By modeling high-speed and local trains as agents with distinct priority levels and introducing empirically calibrated Laplacian-distributed fluctuations in inter-station travel times, our simulations naturally yield exponential delay statistics for high-priority services and power-law tails for lower-priority services.
-These findings confirm that minimal rule sets, rather than elaborate interaction kernels or finely tuned network topologies, can generate complex macroscopic phenomena such as power-law delays.
+The main result of the paper is to show that adapting the model to simulate a realistic railway network we can quantitatively reproduce the empirical delay distributions for the Italian trains by modeling high-speed and local trains as agents with distinct priority levels and introducing empirically calibrated Laplacian-distributed fluctuations in inter-station travel times.
+Our simulations naturally yield exponential delay statistics for high-priority services and power law tails for lower-priority services.
+Although a complete validation of the model would require a study of its predictive capabilities, these findings are consistent with the idea that simple rule sets, rather than elaborate interaction kernels or finely tuned network topologies, can generate complex macroscopic phenomena such as power law delays~\cite{gao2024}.

 A direct comparison between the Italian and German datasets further highlights how operational policies imprint themselves on delay statistics.
-The Italian network exhibits sharp cut-offs at $30$ minutes for high-speed and $60$ minutes for local trains: this thresholds are directly tied to passenger refund policies.
-On the other hand, the German system, which lacks analogous priority-change provisions, displays uninterrupted exponential or power-law behavior across the entire delay spectrums.
-This divergence is reflected in a systematically lower power-law exponent for German local trains, indicating that aggressive prioritization of high-speed services can significantly exacerbate delays in local mobility.
+The Italian network exhibits sharp cut-offs at $30$ minutes for high-speed trains: this threshold is directly tied to passenger refund policies.
+On the other hand, the German system, lacks of analogous priority-change provisions due to different refund policies which are common for all train types and start at 60 minutes.
+The result is an exponential or power law behavior across the entire delay domains.
+This divergence is also reflected by a lower power law exponent for German local trains, indicating that aggressive prioritization of high-speed services can significantly exacerbate delays in local mobility.

+We are aware that our model carries several simplifying assumptions that require future investigation.
+In particular for the toy model, level of congestion has not been analyzed neither studied to understand when a framework become sensitive to priority rules.
+Further analyzes may be carried out to understand the statistics of very extreme events and how they affect the framework.